DiffTune-MPC: Closed-Loop Learning for Model Predictive Control: Introduction

-We summarize our contributions as follows: 1.
-We propose a novel closed-loop {learning} scheme for MPC controllers, {where the horizon for performance evaluation of an arbitrary task (using a loss function) is typically longer than MPC's planning horizon (capped for real-time solution).
-Our formulation allows for a flexible {learning} scheme where the two horizons can differ.
-This is a significant improvement compared to the existing open-loop MPC learning schemes~\cite{amos2018differentiable,jin2021safe}, where the horizon of the loss function must be shorter than or equal to the MPC's horizon due to the open-loop design.}

-2. Our differentiation of the MPC is based on a general formulation of a linear MPC that contains linear inequalities of state and control, which extends the boxed constraints on control actions only studied in~\cite{amos2018differentiable}.
-We provide an auxiliary linear MPC problem, the solution of which provides the analytical gradient of the (applied) control action to the parameters of interest.
+\begin{itemize} \item We extend the application of DiffTune~\cite{cheng2022difftune} from auto-tuning explicitly differentiable controllers to MPC that is implicitly differentiable. \item We propose a novel and flexible closed-loop MPC learning scheme using differentiable programming for the general scenario where the horizon for closed-loop performance evaluation is longer than an MPC's open-loop planning horizon.
+This is a significant improvement compared to existing open-loop MPC learning schemes~\cite{amos2018differentiable,jin2021safe} that apply differentiable programming, where the horizon of the loss function cannot be longer than the MPC's horizon because the loss function therein is defined with respect to the open-loop optimal solution. \item Our differentiation of the MPC is based on a general formulation of a linear MPC that contains linear-inequality constraints of state and control, which covers a broader range of applications than the boxed-control-constraints only formulation in~\cite{amos2018differentiable}. \end{itemize}

 The remainder of the paper is organized as follows: Sections~\ref{sec: related work} and~\ref{sec: tech background} review related work and background, respectively.
-Section~\ref{sec: method} describes our method for differentiating MPC based on a general linear MPC formulation.
+Section ~\ref{sec:prob} describes the problem formulation, and section~\ref{sec: method} describes our method for differentiating MPC based on a general linear MPC formulation.
 Section~\ref{sec: simulation} shows the simulation results on a unicycle model with linear inequality constraints, a quadrotor model, and a 1D double integrator model.
-Finally, Section~\ref{sec: conclusion} concludes the paper.
+Section~\ref{sec:experiment} presents the results on a quadrotor model using a high-fidelity simulator to show the generalization capability.
+Section~\ref{sec: conclusion} concludes the paper.